BrandonKastningSeattle/GodsWrath_Productions/README.md

 (Meaning; The True Adonai YHVH Yeshua Ha-Machiach Sent Man indwelled with HIS Holy Spirit/Rauach MUST Baptise in The Name of The Father, Son and Holy Spirit of The One True and Only Living Hebrew G-d)

+“Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost:” - Matthew 28:19 (KJV)

 “If ye love me, keep my commandments.” - John 14:15 (KJV)

 [Revelation of HIS Second Coning in The Flesh; Prophesized by Holy Apostle John]